Steve Cherry: Notts County

 Cherry was signed by Notts County in February 1989 for a £70,000 fee.
 He was Neil Warnock's first signing as the club's manager.
 He started on wages of £425-a-week and took home a signing-on fee of £6,666.
 Cherry later compared joining his hometown club as like "winning the lottery" and "my family has supported Notts for more than a 100 years".
 He immediately replaced Mick Leonard in goal as Warnock built his own team.
 County narrowly missed out on the Third Division play-offs at the end of the 1988–89 season after losing just four of their remaining 18 games.
 He kept a clean sheet on the opening day of the 1989–90 campaign, a 1–0 win at Leyton Orient, and though they were beaten by Blackpool in August, the "Magpies" lost just three of their remaining 22 games in 1989.
 The team were unbeaten in their final 15 games of the season and qualified for the play-offs in third-place.
 County secured promotion by winning the play-off final with a 2–0 victory over Tranmere Rovers in Notts County's first ever trip to Wembley.

-County adapted well to the Second Division, winning their first four games of the 1990–91 season and going on a run of nine games unbeaten in December.
+County adapted well to the Second Division, winning their first four games of the 1990–91 season and running nine games unbeaten in December.
 On 16 February, he was described by reporter Sue Mott as being "all reflex and brilliance" as he kept a clean sheet in a 1–0 victory over top-flight Manchester City at Meadow Lane in the fifth round of the FA Cup.
 Cherry later recalled that Warnock had taken the team sledging in the snow at Wollaton Park in order to relax before the match.
 County lost 2–1 to Tottenham Hotspur in the following round, with Paul Gascoigne's winning goal described as "planted with such precision that even Cherry could do nothing about it" by BBC commentator John Motson.
 In the league, County won their final seven games of the season to qualify for the play-offs in fourth-place.
 Cherry was criticised for conceding a scrappy goal in the first leg of the play-off semi-final draw with Middlesbrough, though he would keep his 18th clean sheet of the season as County won the second leg 1–0 to secure a place in the play-off final against Brighton & Hove Albion.
 In the final a brace from Tommy Johnson and a goal from Dave Regis won the game for County, despite a late consolation goal from Dean Wilkins, winning a promotion for the club and a £12,000 win bonus for each of the players.